Coke R. Stevenson: Public service

-Local Government (1914-1920)
+Local government (1914–1920)

-In 1914, the Kimble County commissioners' court appointed Stevenson to the office of County Attorney for the purpose of finding and prosecuting sheep and goat thieves that were tormenting county residents.
-Stevenson served as County Attorney for two terms and during his tenure sheep and goat thefts in Kimble County declined sharply.
+In 1914, the Kimble County commissioners' court appointed Stevenson to the office of County Attorney for the purpose of finding and prosecuting sheep and goat thieves who were tormenting county residents.
+Stevenson served as County Attorney for two terms, and during his tenure sheep and goat thefts in Kimble County declined sharply.

 In 1918, a group of community leaders whose priority was the construction of adequate roads in Kimble County drafted Stevenson to run for Kimble County Judge, the chief executive position in Texas counties.
-Stevenson was reluctant to run but eventually assented on the condition that the group would do all the campaigning for him and that he would not be asked to run for a second term.
-All but one candidate against Stevenson dropped out prior to election day and he was elected by a five to one margin with the exact count being 757 to 155 votes.
-As County Judge one of Stevenson's most significant achievements was the completion of a road connecting Kimble County with Kerrville and by extension the railroad and San Antonio.
+Stevenson was reluctant to run, but eventually assented on the condition that the group would do all the campaigning for him and that he would not be asked to run for a second term.
+All but one candidate against Stevenson dropped out prior to election day and he was elected by a five to one margin, with the exact count being 757 to 155 votes.
+As County Judge one of Stevenson's most significant achievements was the completion of a road connecting Kimble County with Kerrville, and by extension, the railroad and San Antonio.
 Prior to the completion of this road there were no paved roads connecting Kimble County to the rest of the state.
-Stevenson retired from the county judgeship in December 1920 and returned to private life with no intention of future public service.
+Stevenson retired from the county judgeship in December 1920 and returned to private life, with no intention of future public service.